cifertech/free-embedded-dev-tools/README.md

 > Reality check: nothing here replaces an actual accredited test lab before you sell a product with a radio in it.
 These are free ways to avoid an expensive surprise at that stage, not a substitute for it.

-## Hardware Version Control & Collaboration
+## :arrows_clockwise: Hardware Version Control & Collaboration

 | Tool | What's Free | Notes |
 |---|---|---|